rbrahier17/react-data-tables-plugin/README.md

 ## Usage

-To use `React-Data-Tables-Plugin`, you need to import it into your React application and pass the necessary data and configuration as props.
+To use `react-data-tables-plugin`, you need to import it into your React application and pass the necessary data and configuration as props.
 Here's a very basic example of how to use the plugin:

 ```jsx
 import React from "react";